 Types of Veteran Benefits You Can Receive

-There are two main types of VA benefits: cash and discounts.
+There are two main types of VA benefits that people are eligible to receive: cash and discounts.

 Cash benefits are monthly payments from the government for retirement and disabilities you incurred from your military service.
 If you’ve been permanently and totally disabled, you can also qualify for Social Security disability benefits.